 - Chlamydias are parasites of eukaryotic hosts.
 Chlamydia is one of the most common sexually transmitted infections because of this group.

 - Spirochetes are helical bacteria that rotate to move through their environment.
 Some spirochetes are notorious for causing syphilis (Treponema pallidum) and Lyme disease (Borrelia burgdorferi).

-The Eukaryotic Domains.
+The Eukaryotic Domains

 The domain Eukarya is a diverse, complicated group of organisms.
 Under it are the main kingdoms composed of fungi, plants, animals, and a plethora of unicellular eukaryotes.
-These unicellular eukaryotes previously belonged to a kingdom of their own, but are now better understood as also constituting other kingdoms of the domain.
+These unicellular eukaryotes previously belonged to a kingdom of their own, but are now better understood as constituting other kingdoms of the domain.

-1. Protists: An Assortment of Eukaryotes.
+1. Protists: An Assortment of Eukaryotes

-Protist is the term used on these unicellular eukaryotes.
+Protist is the term used for these unicellular eukaryotes.
 They once belonged to their Kingdom, Protista, but due to their extreme diversity, it is difficult to categorize these organisms into a specific group.
 Hence, protists are conveniently referred to as eukaryotes that are not plants, animals, or fungi.